Wolf-Fivousix/D20_Clicker/README.md

 }
 ```

+### Die animation layering
-- The animation itself was another big challenge.
+The animation itself was another big challenge.
 Not just to get the spin timing correct, but also to layer the multiple animations.
 I achieved that by inserting the spin animation and removing the idle class on the click event.
 More secretly though, the moment the idle animation returns is critical, and to achieve that seemless feeling I saved the timeOut to a local variable that get's erased anytime a new click occurs.
 Thus ensuring that the idle animation does not overlap with the spin animation.

 ```JavaScript
 // Animation handling.